 Binacional, the world’s largest hydropower station in terms of power

 generation.
 She engaged in motivating female employees to

 seek professional development which resulted in an increase of female

 managers from 10 to 21 percent in nine years, in ITAIPU Binacional.

 Groff has also established ITAIPU’s policy and guidelines for gender

 equality based on the UN Global Compact Women’s Empowerment

 Principles Leadership Group, contributing to more gender-equal societies.

-Connie Hasemann, founder and CEO of Telehandelshuset AS, is
+Connie Hasemann, founder and former CEO of Telehandelshuset AS, is

 a strong advocate for social change through sustainable business.